BELKIN PF40 PURE AV

 STAGE 1 FILTER

-When it comes to line filtering its important to understand the Stage 1 filter which has been around for decades and is used extensively worldwide.
+For AC line filtering its important to understand the Stage 1 filter which has been around for decades and used extensively worldwide.
 The purpose of a Stage 1 filter is to block EMI/RFI above 60Hz almost like a speaker crossover.
 However only so much filtering can be added without causing insertion loss (voltage drop) and distorting the 60HZ sine wave.
-This means that Stage 1 filters are pretty much the norm in line conditioners even high end models.
+UL (Underwriters Laboratory) certifies this simple filter on US power grids which means that Stage 1 filters are pretty much the norm in line conditioners even high end models.

 - Toroidal chokes and wire-wound coils are used inline with each rail to filter out high frequencies.